SysKitTeam/docs-point/common-tasks/delete-and-restore-users.md

 ---
-description: This article provides information about Delete and Restore User actions
+description: This article provides information about Delete and Restore User actions.
 ---

 # Delete and Restore Users